← Back to projects

 What comes next

-- –A modern Portuguese layer, showing contemporary translations alongside the original archaic ones
+• A modern Portuguese gloss layer, showing contemporary translations alongside the original early-20th-century definitions